 - What to Pack for One Day in Canyonlands

-Entrance fees for Canyonlands National Park are like the rest of the national parks: $30/vehicle, and your pass is good for 7 days.
+Entrance fees for the Island in the Sky district of Canyonlands National Park are like the rest of the national parks: $30/vehicle, and your pass is good for 7 days.

 If you plan on hopping around to different national parks like I did, I suggest getting the America the Beautiful annual parks pass instead.
 After all, Canyonlands of one of Utah’s Mighty 5 National Parks, and Arches National Park is only 30 minutes away!